Organic direct and indirect effects with post-treatment common causes of mediator and outcome: Introduction

 \section{Introduction}

-Most of the literature on direct and indirect effects assumes that there are no post-treatment common causes of the mediator and the outcome.
-In contrast to natural direct and indirect effects, organic direct and indirect effects, which were introduced in \cite{medJL}, can be extended to provide an identification result for the case where there are post-treatment mediator-outcome confounders.
-This article provides a definition as well as an identification result for organic direct and indirect effects in the presence of post-treatment common causes of mediator and outcome.
-This provides another alternative to the three quantities described in \cite{Tylmed14}.
-Just as organic direct and indirect effects in the absence of post-treatment mediator outcome confounding, organic direct and indirect effects in the presence of post-treatment mediator outcome confounding do not require that the mediator can be set to any specific value.
+Most of the literature on direct and indirect effects assumes that there are no post-treatment common causes of the mediator and the outcome (\cite{VanderWeelebook}).
+In contrast to natural direct and indirect effects, organic direct and indirect effects, introduced in \cite{medJL} and \cite{medJLBK}, can be extended to provide an identification result for settings with post-treatment common causes of the mediator and the outcome, so-called mediator-outcome confounders.
+This article provides a definition as well as an identification result for organic direct and indirect effects in the presence of post-treatment common causes of the mediator and the outcome.
+This provides another alternative to the three quantities described in \cite{vanderweele2014effect}.

+Organic direct and indirect effects from \cite{medJL} and \cite{medJLBK} are intervention based approaches.
+Indirect effects are the effects of organic interventions.
+It is important to differentiate between interventions on $M$ that happen before $L$ and interventions on $M$ that happen after $L$, because the distribution of $L$ under an intervention depends on when that intervention takes place.
+If one is after interventions that also affect $L$, it will often be more informative to consider $L$ as part of a multivariate mediator $(M,L)$.
+Causal mediation analysis proposed in e.g.\ \cite{RobGreenmed,Pearlmed,VanderWeelebook,Imai,Ericmedsurv,Tyler,medJL,medJLBK} includes such multivariate mediators $(M,L)$.
+Hence, this article only considers organic interventions $I$ on the mediator that happen after $L$.
+This is of particular importance when we evaluate e.g.\ the effect of interventions that reduce a side effect of the treatment $A=1$.

+Just as organic direct and indirect effects in the absence of post-treatment common causes of the mediator and the outcome, the proposed organic direct and indirect effects do not require that the mediator can be set to any specific value.
 It suffices that there are ``organic'' interventions on the mediator that change its distribution.